libp2p/connectivity-site/content/pages/index.md

           1. Establishing a connection to the relay: 2 - 3 RTTs (when using
-          WebTransport or WebRTC), 6 RTTs (when using WebSocket)
+          WebTransport or WebRTC), 5 RTTs (when using Secure WebSocket)

           2. Establishing a connection to the remote node via the relay (1 RTT)